gitbls/sdm/Docs/Disk-Encryption.md

 * On the Pi5 a 4Kb page size is not supported.
 Changing the page size from the default 16Kb to 4Kb (using kernel=kernel8.img) on a Pi5 AFTER encryption has been enabled causes encryption to fail.
 The failure is reversible by undoing the pagesize change.
 Configuring the page size before enabling disk encryption also fails in `sdmcryptfs` for reasons as yet unknown.

-* To use disk encryption on disks other than rootfs, remove `luks.crypttab=no` from /boot/firmware/cmdline.txt
+* To use disk encryption on disks other than rootfs that you have manually encrypted, remove `luks.crypttab=no` from /boot/firmware/cmdline.txt

 * When running RasPiOS with Desktop (both X11 and Wayland) sdm-cryptconfig will unconditionally make these adjustments to your system:
   * Remove 'quiet' and 'splash' from /boot/firmware/cmdline.txt, making the system boot far less quiet